vEnhance/1802/src/gcd.typ

 The question was really testing whether you can apply a recipe with the chain rule to get $f'(x) = 2e^x sin(e^x) cos(e^x)$.

-The same is true in this section.
+The same is true in this chapter.
 Exam questions about grad, curl, div tend to use artificial functions.
 So the aquatic intuition is not going to be directly helpful and you just need to be good at following the recipe.